jeffmerrick/typeframe/website/docs/px-88/assembly/printing.md

 ## Print Files

-- [**3MF**](https://www.github.com/jeffmerrick/typeframe/px-88/hardware/print-files/3MF) - Saved from PrusaSlicer with painted-on supports.
+- [**3MF**](https://github.com/jeffmerrick/typeframe/tree/main/px-88/hardware/print-files/3MF) - Saved from PrusaSlicer with painted-on supports.
 These should be ready to slice and print.
-- [**STL**](https://www.github.com/jeffmerrick/typeframe/px-88/hardware/print-files/STL) - Raw STL files for each part.
+- [**STL**](https://github.com/jeffmerrick/typeframe/tree/main/px-88/hardware/print-files/STL) - Raw STL files for each part.
 Parts with multiples are suffixed with `_x#`.

 ## Source Files

-- [**STEP**](https://www.github.com/jeffmerrick/typeframe/px-88/hardware/source-files/typeframe-px-88.step) - Step file of the entire assembly.
+- [**STEP**](https://github.com/jeffmerrick/typeframe/tree/main/px-88/hardware/source-files/typeframe-px-88.step) - Step file of the entire assembly.
-- [**F3Z**](https://www.github.com/jeffmerrick/typeframe/px-88/hardware/source-files/typeframe-px-88.f3z) - I, unfortunately, can't export a .f3d because of some linked components.
+- [**F3Z**](https://github.com/jeffmerrick/typeframe/tree/main/px-88/hardware/source-files/typeframe-px-88.f3z) - I can't seem to export a .f3d because of some linked components.
 Hopefully, the .f3z will work if you want to dig into it.
 Fair warning that the timeline is a bit of a mess, though I did try to keep components named and somewhat organized.

 ## Tolerances and Parameters